 Photo credit: Wilson Diaz, Green Tours, Tropical Gnatcatcher

 The river Marañón and its tributaries define this region, the first part of which is known for its rice growing.
 The extensive paddy fields host birds such as Orioles, Black-billed Seed Finches and Spotted Rails.

-The forests that border the upper Marañón are where you can find endemic species that have taken their names from the river – Marañón Spinetail, Marañón Crescentchest, Marañón Slaty-Antshrike and last, but not least, the Marañón Gnatcatcher, a sub-species of the equally enticing Tropical Gnatcatcher, which can also be found on the Northern Peru Birding Route.
+The forests that border the upper Marañón are where you can find endemic species that have taken their names from the river – Marañón Spinetail, Marañón Crescentchest, Marañón Slaty-Antshrike and last, but not least, the Marañón Gnatcatcher, a sub-species of the equally enticing Tropical Gnatcatcher, which can also be found when birding in northern Peru.